Qiu233/protobuf.lean/README.md

 2. Load a folder containing .proto files.
 3. Use the internal notation.
 4. Use the encoding/decoding utilities directly.
-5. (Planned, WIP) As a protoc plugin.
+5. As a protoc plugin.

 **To use in the first 2 ways, you must first install the `protoc` command.
 The last tested `protoc` version is `libprotoc 30.2`.**